quicwg/base-drafts/draft-ietf-quic-transport.md

 retry_source_connection_id (0x10):

-: The value that the the server included in the Source Connection ID field of a Retry packet; see {{cid-auth}}.
+: The value that the server included in the Source Connection ID field of a Retry packet; see {{cid-auth}}.
 This transport parameter is only sent by a server.